Why Your CMS Choice Directly Impacts Rankings

 The Migration Question

-Switching from WordPress to Next.js is not trivial.
-URLs must be mapped one-to-one, 301 redirects must preserve link equity, and content must be migrated without losing SEO signals.
-Understanding how long the SEO process takes helps plan a migration timeline that minimises ranking disruption.
+Switching from WordPress to Next.js is not simple.
+URLs need to be mapped carefully, 301 redirects need to preserve link equity, and content needs to move over without losing important SEO signals.
+Understanding how long the SEO process takes helps plan a migration with less disruption.

 The investment typically pays for itself within 6-12 months as Core Web Vitals improve, crawl efficiency increases, and organic rankings begin climbing.
 For a full breakdown of what this investment looks like, see our SEO costs guide.